The Langs' Fairy Books: Sources

-Some of Lang's collected stories were included without any attribution at all (e.g., "The Blue Mountains"), and the rest are listed with brief notes.
+Some of the Langs' collected stories were included without any attribution at all (e.g., "The Blue Mountains"), and the rest are listed with brief notes.
 The sources can be tracked down when given as "Grimm" or "Madame d'Aulnoy" or attributed to a specific collection, but other notes are less helpful.
 For instance, "The Wonderful Birch" is listed only as "from the Russo-Karelian".
 Lang repeatedly explained in the prefaces that the tales which he told were all old and not his, and that he found new fairy tales no match for them:

 But the three hundred and sixty-five authors who try to write new fairy tales are very tiresome.
 They always begin with a little boy or girl who goes out and meets the fairies of polyanthuses and gardenias and apple blossoms: "Flowers and fruits, and other winged things".
 These fairies try to be funny, and fail; or they try to preach, and succeed.
 Real fairies never preach or talk slang.
 At the end, the little boy or girl wakes up and finds that he has been dreaming.

 Such are the new fairy stories.
 May we be preserved from all the sort of them!

 The collections were specifically intended for children and were bowdlerised, as Lang explained in his prefaces.
 J. R. R. Tolkien stated in his essay "On Fairy-Stories" (1939) that he appreciated the collections but objected to his editing the stories for children.
 He also criticized Lang for including stories without magical elements in them, with "The Heart of a Monkey" given as an example, where the monkey merely claims (falsely) that his heart is outside his body, unlike "The Giant Who Had No Heart in His Body" or other similar stories, where the villain really does keep his heart in some safer location than his chest.
 However, many fairy tale collectors include tales with no strictly marvelous elements.